milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 * Registration is achieved through etcd's lease mechanism.

 * The service creates a lease with etcd and stores a key-value pair in etcd.
 If the lease expires or the service goes offline, etcd will delete the key-value pair.
-You can judge whether this service is avaliable through the key.
+You can judge whether this service is available through the key.

 * key: metaRoot + "/session" + "/ServerName(-ServerID)(optional)"